 Southern Ambrosia is a traditional Christmas dish for many Southerners, and I am no exception.
-I can’t imagine the holidays without this Old-Fashioned Ambrosia salad.
+I can’t imagine the holidays without this Old-Fashioned Ambrosia recipe.
 But this traditional side dish is also perfect for breakfast or brunch, and it makes an excellent light dessert or snack any time of year.

 There are many different recipes for Southern Ambrosia, and I know many of you also like to add grapefruit, pecans, pineapple, and even sour cream or cool whip.
 I have tasted and enjoyed all of the combinations for this tasty fruit salad, but this simple recipe is the one I grew up eating and it is my favorite.

-Here’s what’s in it:
+Here’s what’s in it

 - Navel oranges – are the star of this show, and for a good reason.
 They are juicy and full of sweet citrusy flavor, and a real bonus, they are seedless.
 You can substitute other types of oranges, but you may have to add more sugar.